 How your organisation can gain a competitive advantage with big data and business analytics

 1. What is the purpose of a leadership development program?

 A leadership development program can have a range of different objectives, depending on who it is targeting.
-Some programmes are aimed at entry-level leaders in which case they might cover the fundamentals of leadership.
-Other programmes may focus on helping leaders transition from operational roles into strategic roles.
+Some programs are aimed at entry-level leaders in which case they might cover the fundamentals of leadership.
+Other programs may focus on helping leaders transition from operational roles into strategic roles.

 A shift is required in how leaders think, what they know and how they behave.
 It’s important to recognise that no one size fits all, so leadership development programs need to allow for an individual’s learning style, preferred ways of thinking and unique strengths and talents.

 2. Why should companies invest in leadership development?

 There is strong evidence to suggest that investing in leadership development pays off.
 Research by the Centre for Creative Leadership shows that this investment improves bottom-line financial performance, helps to attract, develop and retain talent, and enables the organisation to successfully deliver its strategy as well as effectively navigate change.
 By inspiring others to perform at higher levels, there is a direct impact on the bottom line.
 Increased retention rates, improved employee wellness, profits and return to shareholders are all a consequence of good leadership development.

 3. What is included in a leadership development program?

 A comprehensive and effective leadership development program will go beyond the classroom.
 It should be informed by the 70:20:10 model of learning where 70% of learning is acquired on-the-job, 20% from interactions with others, including mentoring and coaching, and 10% from formal educational events.
 A large component of any leadership development program should be raising a leader’s awareness of their self, and the impact they have on others.
 This is often effectively achieved through the integration of 360-degree diagnostic tools.